sukikrishna/powerOutages/README.md

   frameborder="0"
 ></iframe>

 We used TVD with a significance level of 0.05.
-The resulting p-value was 0.8, which is greater than 0.05, so there is no significant evidence that the model performs differently in earlier years and later years.
+The resulting p-value was 0.032, which is less than 0.05, so there is significant evidence that the model performs worse in earlier years and later years.

 ## References
 [1] Sayanti Mukherjee, Roshanak Nateghi, Makarand Hastak, Data on major power outage events in the continental U.S., Data in Brief, Volume 19, 2018, Pages 2079-2083, ISSN 2352-3409, https://doi.org/10.1016/j.dib.2018.06.067. (https://www.sciencedirect.com/science/article/pii/S2352340918307182)